flomesh-io/pipy/README.md

 * Clang
 * CMake 2.8+

-The build process is as simple as this:
+The build process is as simple as:

 ```bash
 export CC=clang